decker-archive/backend/README.md

 # Warehouse

-Warehouse is the backend api for venera.
+Warehouse is the backend api for mozaku.

 ## Before doing anything